Skip to main content

 END %]

-Outputting specific data depending on the variable value:
+Output specific data depending on a variable's value:

 [% IF p1.totalcount < 1000;